Cabell Midland High School

-Cabell Midland High School is located in Ona, West Virginia.
-Cabell Midland is a four-year high school which serves grades 9 through 12.
-The school's name is derived from two sources; "Cabell" for the county in which it is located, and "Midland" for the famous Midland Trail which once extended from Norfolk, Virginia to Los Angeles, California.
+Cabell Midland High School is a four-year high school located in Ona, West Virginia.
+The school's name is derived from two sources: "Cabell" for the county in which it is located, and "Midland" for the famous Midland Trail.

 Overview

 The school serves students predominantly from the eastern part of Cabell County from Barboursville Middle School and Milton Middle School.
 The building was constructed in 1994 through of the consolidation of Barboursville High School and Milton High School.
-The approximately 286000 sqft building was designed by the Charleston, West Virginia architectural firm of Williamson Shriver Architects.
+The approximately 286000 sqft building was designed by the West Virginia architectural firm Williamson Shriver Architects.
 The design received an Honor Award for Architectural Excellence from the West Virginia Chapter of the American Institute of Architects (AIA-WV) in 1995.
-The temporary name of the school during the planning stages was Cabell East High School, but after asking for input and ideas from the public, the official name of Cabell Midland High School was later decided on by the Cabell County Board Of Education.
-The name of the other public high school in Cabell County, Huntington High School (which combined "Old" Huntington High School and Huntington East High School), went through the same process, originally being called Cabell West High School, then Huntington Summit High School, and finally Huntington High School.
+The temporary name of the school during the planning stages was Cabell East High School, but after asking for input and ideas from the public, the official name of Cabell Midland High School was later decided on by the Cabell County Board of Education.

 Student body

-Cabell Midland, with an enrollment of 1,834 as of 2012, was and is the largest student body in the state and among the largest 15% of schools in the country.
-The population was 51% male; 97.8% White, 0.8% Black, 0.8% Asian, 0.4% Hispanic, and 0.2% American Indian.
+Cabell Midland had an enrollment of 1,713 as of the 2023-2024 school year.
+The population was 97.8% White, 0.8% Black, 0.8% Asian, 0.4% Hispanic, and 0.2% American Indian.
 The student-to-teacher ratio was 17.9, ranking 116th of the 159 secondary schools in the state.
-In the 2016-2017 school year, CMHS boasted 1,971 students and 114 faculty members.

-As of the 2018-2019 school year, Cabell Midland's student enrollment is 1,857, along with a faculty comprising 195 employees.
+As of the 2018-2019 school year, Cabell Midland has 1,857 students and a faculty of 195 employees.